AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Experimental Evaluation

-\textbf{Baselines.} We compare our approach with three baselines: NSM \cite{chen2022neural}, RPDiff \cite{simeonov2023rpdiff}, and an energy-based model (EBM) integrated with our high-level placement location prediction module.
-Specifically, NSM shares the same self-attention and cross-attention pointcloud encoder, paired with a simple regression decoder.
+\textbf{Baselines.} We compare our approach with three baselines: NSM \cite{chen2022neural}, RPDiff \cite{simeonov2023rpdiff}, and an energy-based model (EBM), a variant of our model that is integrated with our high-level placement location prediction module.
+Specifically, NSM shares the same self-attention and cross-attention point cloud encoder, paired with a regression decoder.
 For RPDiff, since the low-level pose-prediction module in our diffusion-based approach shares the same structure, this allows us to directly examine the effects of the high-level module we propose.
-We do not utilize a learned classifier on top of the pose prediction model that is present in RPDiff.
-Such a model can be applied on top of any of the methods we evaluate here, including the ones we propose.
-Not having it also allows us to evaluate the number of samples needed to achieve particular coverage of possible placement locations in the scene.
-To evaluate the effectiveness of the diffusion decoder in generating multimodal outputs, we build an energy-based model, AnyPlace-EBM, for comparison.
-Inspired by Implicit-PDF \cite{implicitpdf2021}, this model uses the same encoder as ours, but for the decoder, instead of explicitly predicting the placement pose, it includes two separate branches: one for placement location prediction and another for predicting the placement rotation energy.
-During training, we encourage all placement rotations in SO(3) that result in stable placements to have low energy.
-During inference, we randomly sample thousands of rotations and select the one with the lowest energy as the final placement rotation.
+To evaluate the effectiveness of the diffusion decoder in generating multimodal outputs, we build AnyPlace-EBM inspired by Implicit-PDF \cite{implicitpdf2021}, where the model uses the same encoders as ours and is trained to assign low energy values to stable placement poses (Details in \hyperref[appendix:energy]{Appendix \ref{appendix:energy}}).
+Each model is trained independently on placement-type-specific subsets and on the full dataset (the multitask variant).